nickgiegerich/os-config/vim/README.md

 This is my personal vim setup with a list of plugins that are present as well as their respecitive urls.

+Clone this repo and all submodules with: git clone --recursive git@github.com:shanep/os-config

 Fonts
 =====
 The Linux fonts rely on the Inconsolata font which can be downloaded from the link below